SALT. CLAY. ROCK. On Nuclear Pasts and Radiant Futures

 In the midst of the current energy crisis, how do we think about nuclear energy and the search for energy alternatives?
 Can we imagine energy futures not only without fossil fuel, but also beyond the nuclear?
 And how do we deal with high-level radioactive waste?

-Germany and Hungary have chosen radically different paths concerning nuclear energy.
-While Germany completed its nuclear exit in 2023, Hungary plans to expand its nuclear capacity with the heavily debated PAKS II reactor.
-Despite these differences, both countries are challenged by the ongoing search for final repositories for their high-level radioactive waste, which has to be found within their national borders.
-Globally too, this is an unresolved issue, as most countries have yet to create safe storage for this high-risk by-product of energy production.
+The title SALT.
+CLAY.
+ROCK. is inspired by the three materials—salt, clay and granite—which are currently considered the most suitable for the storage of radioactive waste.
+The project juxtaposes the situation in Germany and Hungary, two countries that have chosen radically different paths when it comes to nuclear energy.
+While Germany initiated its nuclear exit in 2023 with the shutdown of all nuclear power plants, Hungary is building a new nuclear power plant, the heavily debated PAKS II.
+Despite these differences, both countries are challenged by the search for final repositories for their high-level radioactive waste, which, according to an EU regulation, have to be found within national borders.
+This is an unresolved issue globally; with the exception of the Finnish final repository Onkalo, planned to open in 2025, no other country has accomplished building a safe storage for this high-risk by-product of energy production.

 nGbK work group: Katalin Erdődi, Marc Herbst, Julia Kurz, Virág Major-Kremer, Vincent Schier